WiIIiam278/HuskChat/README.md

 ## Setup

 1. Download `HuskChat.jar`
-2. Drag it into the `/plugins/` folder on your proxy server (BungeeCord or Velocity; 1.16+.
+2. Drag it into the `/plugins/` folder on your proxy server (BungeeCord or Velocity; 1.16+; Java 16+.
 Derivatives like Waterfall should work fine too)
 3. Restart your proxy.
 Once the config and message files have generated, make changes as appropriate and restart your proxy again